chazapis/hy548/html/content/index.en.md

 | Assignments | 60% (4 * 15%) |
 | Project | 25% |

-A grade is required in all three categories (participation, assignments and project).
+A grade is required in all three categories (participation, assignments, and project).